MinecraftPro-glitch/SimpleScroll-TurboWarp-Extension/README.md

 - Returns the current scroll inertia value, simulating real-world momentum.

 ## Installation
-1. Open Scratch.
+1. Open TurboWarp.
+2. Download the file SimpleScroll.js
-2. Load the extension via `Scratch.extensions.register(new ScrollInertiaExtension());` in a custom extension environment.
-MAKE SURE TO TICK THE "RUN WITHOUT SANDBOX" TICK OR THE EXTENSION WILL _not_ WORK!
+3. Load the extension via TurboWarp custom Javascript extensions in a custom extension environment.
+MAKE SURE TO TICK THE "RUN WITHOUT SANDBOX" TICK, OR THE EXTENSION WILL _NOT_ WORK!
-3. The extension will now be available for use in your Scratch project.
+4. The extension will now be available for use in your TurboWarp project.

 ## Blocks
 ### 1. Scroll Direction with Inertia